Zikry123/hehe/README.md

 #  **Overview**

-Automatic SSH Tunnel is a Python script which can be used to create a Reverse SSH Tunnel between multiple computers running Linux and a centralized server.

-Licensed under the MIT License - [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)
+Smart cameras are able to track assets and people in order to maximise business revenues and reduce leakages by being "aware" of their surroundings.

 ### Features

-- Tracks valuable assets to prevent any damages or misplacement
+- Tracks valuable assets to prevent any damages or misplacement.

-- Tracks the number of customer footfall for each attraction
+- Tracks the number of customer footfall for each attraction.

-- Ensure that the duration of the usage of assets adhere to the stipulated timing imposed to the customer
+- Ensure that the duration of the usage of assets adhere to the stipulated timing imposed to the customer.

-- Immediate notice on which attraction require crowd control
+- Immediate notice on which attraction require crowd control.

-- Potentially alert lifesaving services in an event of a crisis
+- Potentially alert lifesaving services in an event of a crisis.

 ### System requirements